tlevine/www.thomaslevine.com/content/!/teaching-data-science/index.md

 inconvenient data source into a table that would produce an interesting plot.

+### Lesson XXX: Tidy data
+I would say that "data" means "table" to me.
+And if you're doing calculations on a non-relational database, you're approximating a table;
+the non-relational structure is just an implementation detail.

+I would talk about the concept and merits of tidyness and about how you can achieve this with `plyr` and `reshape2`.
+I'd discuss some theory and language that is embodied in the two libraries.

+I'd have students tidy a dataset to the point that they can grammatically plot it or run a regression or whatnot.

 ### Lesson XXX: Visual displays of quantitative information
 I would talk about different kinds of plots and how they relate to types of variables.
 I read an awesome book by Bill Clevelend in the Cornell